Hi! My name is Patricio Gallardo.

 - Applications of the moduli continuity method to log K-stable pairs (with J. Martinez-Garcia and C. Spotti)

 - Towards inductive structures of the basic reproduction number for compartmentalized models with J. Aguilar, P. Gallardo, J. Gutierrez.
-(Manuscript available upon request).
+(Draft Manuscript ).

 - On the neighborliness of thin-sincere representations of quivers (with D. Mckenzie)